 Board of Governors Fee Waiver

-All students are encouraged to apply using the FAFSA or California Dream Act Application (for AB 540 students) to be considered not only for BOG Fee Waiver also for all available financial aid programs..
+We encourage all students to apply using the FAFSA or California Dream Act Application (for AB 540 students) so that they will be considered for all available financial aid programs.

 The BOG Fee Waiver is offered by the California Community Colleges.
 The BOG Fee Waiver waives enrollment fees.
 Applicants are not required to be enrolled in a specific number of units or courses to receive the BOG Fee Waiver.
 The BOG Fee Waiver only waives enrollment fees and no other fees.

 You are eligible to apply for a BOG Fee Waiver if you are: